sfgabe/OITProjects/MQTT_Numpad_Remote/README.md

 ![3x3_remote](https://github.com/sfgabe/OITProjects/blob/master/MQTT_Numpad_Remote/IMG_20201202_203634_075.jpg)
 ## Remote for Home Assistant with MQTT ##

 Home Assistant is great, but I found sometimes I just wanted a physical button on hand to toggle lights and things on and off, so I built a 3x3 matrix mechanical keyboard that sends messages via MQTT to Home Assistant.
 There are 9 buttons, which can be set to do anything you can do through Home Assistant switches or scripts.
+Note: this isn't a true remote, as it needs to be plugged in to a usb wall plug to get power, but it can control whatever is connected to your HomeAssistant remotely.

 ![3x3_remotegif](https://github.com/sfgabe/OITProjects/blob/master/MQTT_Numpad_Remote/20201210_174127.gif)